namanh2310/Handwritten-Recognition/README.md

 ### Disclaimer
 This project is for educational and demonstration purposes only.
 We do not guarantee the accuracy or reliability of the results produced by this system.

-For any inquiries, please contact us at `your.email@example.com`.

 Happy recognizing! 🖋️🤖